Oligosoma salmo: Taxonomy

-Etymology
+Nomenclature

 Before it received a scientific name, this species was known as the Chesterfield skink (Oligosoma aff. infrapunctatum "Chesterfield"), after its only known locality.
-The area is known by local Māori as Kapitia (often misspelled "Kapitea") and in November 2020 the skinks were given the te reo name "Kapitia skink".
+The area is known by local Māori as Kapitia (often misspelled "Kapitea") and in November 2020 the skinks were given the name "Kapitia skink".
 The species' Latin epithet, salmo, refers to the distinctive salmon-pink scales on the underside of its tail.

 Range and habitat

 Chesterfield is an area of predominantly dairy farms with few houses.
 To the west is the Tasman Sea, and to the east State Highway 6 and a plateau of regenerating scrub.
 O. salmo are currently found a small strip of coastal vegetation approximately 1 km long and only 5 m wide.
 Since their discovery in the 1990s, their pasture habitat has been converted into dairy farms, and they only occur in highly modified non-native vegetation between dairy paddocks and beachfront sand dunes, sheltering under debris (such as discarded corrugated iron), driftwood, shrubs, and rough pasture grass.

 Unlike all other New Zealand skinks, this species has a prehensile tail it uses to grip objects and aid climbing.
-Researchers noticed that when they picked up a Chesterfield skink it would wrap its tail about their fingers, something a speckled skink couldn't do.
+Researchers noticed that when they picked up a Chesterfield skink it would wrap its tail about their fingers, something a speckled skink could not do.
 The tail has a noticeably firm grip, with the contracted muscles forming ridges along its length, and is able to suspend the entire skink unaided.
 This suggests that O. salmo is adapted to climbing trees, and that its current habitat is what remained when the coastal forest behind the beach was cleared for farming.